• Skip to primary navigation

 A line of people wraps around the corner of Second Avenue and East Ninth Street outside the 68-year-old Ukrainian diner Veselka.
 The scent of chicken paprikash and beef stroganoff fills the air as the restaurant’s busy employees work tirelessly to serve their hungry customers.
 A block down sits the Ukrainian East Village Restaurant, a large […]

-Filed Under: Ukraine Tagged With: Ukraine
+Filed Under: News, The World, Ukraine Tagged With: Ukraine

 Russian International Students Caught in the Economic Crossfire of the War in Ukraine